morph-labs/morphcloud-examples-public/pokemon/README.md

 This project leverages Morph Cloud's powerful VM snapshot capabilities:

-- **State Preservation**: Snapshots preserve the entire VM state, including installed software, configurations, and in this case, the loaded ROM and emulator state.
-This makes them perfect for saving game progress or different gameplay states.
+- **State Preservation**: Snapshots preserve the entire memory and filesystem state of a Morph VM.
+This makes them perfect for easily replicating a game state to attach a new agent seamlessly, without having to manually mess with the RAM state of the emulator.

 - **Snapshot Metadata**: Snapshots are tagged with metadata (like `type: "emulator-complete"` and ROM information) for easy identification and management.

-- **Instant Resume**: You can create a VM instance from any snapshot using its ID, allowing you to pick up exactly where you left off.
+- **Instant Resume**: You can spin up an instance from any snapshot using its ID, allowing you to pick up exactly where you left off.
 The `EmuAgent` can connect to an existing instance or create one from a snapshot.

 ```python
 # Example: Creating a snapshot of your current game state